 Vegetables don't have the marketing budget that big food manufacturers throw at processed foods.
 And vegetables don't damage our health in the way excessive amounts of highly processed foods do.
 We want to draw attention to how easy it is to pack a flavourful and healthy punch from a humble cabbage.

-What better way to spread the word about the benefits of fermented foods than by setting the Guinness World Record for making the largest recorded dish of bacterially fermented cabbage – that's sauerkraut to you and me.
+What better way to spread the word about the benefits of fermented foods than by setting the first ever Guinness World Record for the largest serving of sauerkraut.